hasolanor/CFD-porousmedia/README.md

-# Transport and retention of chemical scalars in porous media: a 2D CFD study at the pore-scale
+# Chemical scalars transport in porous media: a 2D CFD study at the pore-scale
 Hillmert A. Solano, Faculty of Mines, Universidad Nacional de Colombia
 ## Presentation (video)

 ## 1. Introduction
-The injection of taylored solutions with chemical scalars, such as polymers, surfactants, nanoparticles, salts;  is common in subsurface engineering applications.
-In hydrocarbon reservoirs, chemical scalars are injected to generate or favour different interactions that improve oil and gas production.
-On other vein, in Geological Carbon Sequestration (GCS), some studies have shown that scalars allows to increase carbon storage capacity in these operations.
-Additionally, chemical scalars are used to remove NAPL and solid pollulants from soil and groundwater bodies.
+The injection of tailored solutions with chemical scalars; such as polymers, surfactants, nanoparticles, salts, and others;  has become very common in subsurface engineering applications.
+The Enhanced Oil Recovery (EOR) operations are a good example of these applications, in which chemical scalars use to be injected to generate or favour different interactions that improve oil and gas production.
+On another vein, the remotion of non-aqueous liquid phases (NAPL) and solid pollutants from soil and groundwater bodies can be improved using chemical scalars.
+Furthermore, recent studies show a positive impact on the carbon dioxide storage capacity when a Geological Carbon Sequestration (GCS) operation is upgraded by the use of chemical scalars.
+All above accounts for the importance of the study of chemical scalar behaviour in porous media targeting to improving its understanding and the design process of these operations.

-When a chemical scalar is injected into a porous medium, it follows some transport and retention dynamics by the interactions among other scalar particles/molecules (aggregation and disaggregation), the carrier fluid (transport phenomena), and the solid surface (surface phenomena), which govern its deployment.
-Hence, the understanding of the transport and retention dynamics allows to evaluate chemical species behaviour inside the porous medium, and therefore determine the most favourables conditions targeting better outcomes.
+One of the most important issues involved in the behaviour of chemica scalars in porous media are the transport phenomena.
+When a chemical scalar is injected into a porous medium, several transport mechanisms are followed.
+These mechanisms are strongly associated with its interactions with other scalar particles/molecules, the carrier fluid, and the solid surface; and govern its deployment inside the porous medium.
+With this in mind, a proper representation of the transport dynamics exhibed by the chemical scalars inside the porous media is key to design a subsurface engineering application involving chemical scalars.

-In this work, under a CFD-based framework,
+This work is focused on the phenomenological study of transport dynamics followed by chemical scalars in porous media.
+In order to address this objective, a CFD framework-based study is carried out.
+Firstly, the methodology is presented, including the problem statement, the mathematical formulation and the main variables leading to the transport dynamics, meshing and solution schemes, and the description of the numerical experiments run in this work.
+Subsequently, the obtained results are discussed assessing the impact of the chemical scalars features on the transport behaviour.
+Finally, some conclusions are presented.
+Furthermore, some appendix are referenced.

 ## 2. Methodology
 This study is addressed under a CFD approach, enabling to evaluate transport and retention phenomena at the pore-scale considering a continuous medium in the pore space.
 The followed methodology is presented below: